sostock/HalfIntegers.jl/README.md

 [![](https://img.shields.io/badge/docs-stable-blue.svg)](https://sostock.github.io/HalfIntegers.jl/stable)
 [![](https://img.shields.io/badge/docs-dev-blue.svg)](https://sostock.github.io/HalfIntegers.jl/dev)

+**If you are using version 0.1 of this package, it is highly recommended that you upgrade to version 1.0.
+It is backwards compatible except for removing support for Julia 0.7.**

 This package provides data types for half-integer numbers.
 Here, any number *n*/2 where *n* is an integer is considered a half-integer – contrary to the [common definition](https://en.wikipedia.org/wiki/Half-integer),